sunezh/Philis/crates/verify/README.md

 Depends only on `philis-geom` (rectangle/geometry primitives) and `philis-tech` (technology layer).
 Rule thresholds are passed in by the caller, which keeps the checkers PDK-agnostic.

----

-## Background

-Built while learning analog layout verification largely from scratch.
-Primary references were Razavi (*Design of Analog CMOS Integrated Circuits*, ch.
-2.4 & 19) for the device- and routing-level considerations that motivate each check, plus the Philis developer docs.
-A running progress log for this module lives at [`docs/progress_log-ethan.md`](../../docs/progress_log-ethan.md).